 That’s really difficult, New Zealand has a very nice coffee culture, they have a lot of coffee shops, and they all roasts inside the coffee shops, so they really have a high-quality coffee and they really care about the coffee, and that’s being the start of the idea of pirate coffee.
 We also have the opportunity in Colombia when we were in la Zona Cafetera, the coffee grows really pure, without technologies at all, and we were roasting the coffee in pawn directly in the fire, and we ground the coffee ourselves in a really basic way, and we brew the coffee on the fire, it was a really basic way of preparation, but we really like it, it was a very special experience to be directly in the plantation and also the preparation was really different and very special.

 What is the secret of the roasting?

 It’s a very smooth roasting profile, not too high temperature as well, we have a different roasting profile for every single coffee we have, when we get new coffee first we test it to find the perfect profile, we also roast longer than normal, normally the big roaster companies roast the coffee for 3-4 min and we roast depending on the coffee about 11-14 min, is a really long roast and it is all handmade, and we stay at the roaster and we check the temperatures, every roast is special, and we check that the profile is really perfect.

-I like Ethiopia very much, it’s very sweet because it is a natural and organic production process, where the coffee cherries are dry in the sun, and the coffee have a really blueberry flavour.
+I like Ethiopia very much, it’s very sweet because it is a natural and organic production process, where the coffee cherries are dry in the sun, and the coffee has a really blueberry flavor.